 Our renowned consulting services often extend into the field of biotechnology and subsequently, we thought it would be a good idea to give our viewers an overview of recent advancements and strides in the industry- as it is of the utmost importance to us and our clients.

-California-based Proteus Biomedical has engineered sensors that track medication use by recording the exact time drugs are ingested.
-Tiny microchips emit high-frequency electrical currents that are logged by receivers on the skin.
-The receivers also monitor heart rate and respiration and wirelessly transmit the data to a computer.
-“To really improve pharmaceuticals, we need to do what is now common in every other industry—embed digital technology into existing products and network them,” says David O’Reilly, senior vice president of corporate development.
+Proteus Biomedical recently engineered sensors that track medication use by recording when the user takes the drugs.
+This California-based institute created a system in which microchips emit high-frequency electrical currents that are logged by users on the skin.
+The data from the system gets transported to a computer which can provide analytics.
+“To really improve pharmaceuticals, we need to do what is now common in every other industry—embed digital technology into existing products and network them,” says David O’Reilly, their senior vice president of corporate development.

-Adding strength to prosthetic limbs has typically required bulky battery packs.
-Vanderbilt University scientist Michael Goldfarb came up with an alternative power source: rocket propellant.
+Vanderbilt University scientist Michael Goldfarb reinvented smart arms by defying the notion that they had to be powered via battery which was often awkward and hefty.
+Instead, his creation is allowed to obtain power via rocket fuel.
 Goldfarb’s prosthetic arm can lift 20 pounds—three to four times more than current prosthetics, because of a pencil-size version of the mono-propellant rocket-motor system used to maneuver the space shuttle in orbit.
-Hydrogen peroxide powers the arm for 18 hours of normal activity.

-Nerve fibers can’t grow along injured spinal cords because scar tissue gets in the way- that is, until recently.
+Once the spinal chord has been injured it is almost impossible for nerve fibers to grow around it because scar tissue gets in the way- that is, until recently.
 A device developed at Northwestern University eliminates that impediment.
 Injected as a liquid, this gel self-assembles into a scaffold of nanofibers.
-Peptides expressed in the fibers instruct stem cells that would normally form scar tissue to produce cells that encourage nerve development.
-The scaffold, meanwhile, supports the growth of new axons up and down the spinal cord.
+Peptides expressed in the fibers tell stem cells that would normally form scar tissue to produce cells to encourage the creation of new nerves.
+Then the scaffold allows new axons to be created.

 Technological Contact Lenses

 Glaucoma, the second-leading cause of blindness, develops when pressure builds inside the eye and damages retinal cells.
-Contact lenses developed at the University of California-Davis contain conductive wires that continuously monitor pressure and fluid flow within the eyes of at-risk people.
-The lenses then relay information to a small device worn by the patient; the device wirelessly transmits it to a computer.
+Contact lenses that contain conductive wires that monitor pressure within the eyes of at-risk people were recently innovated at UC Davis.
+The lenses then relay information to a device worn by the patient and transmit info to computer systems.
 Future lenses may also automatically dispense drugs in response to pressure changes which will help doctors better understand the causes of the disease.

 Forget biopsies- a device designed by researchers at the University of California-Los Angeles detects oral cancer from a single drop of saliva.
 Proteins that are associated with cancer cells react with dyes on the sensor, emitting light that can be detected with a microscope.
 Engineers have noted that the same principle could be applied to make saliva-based diagnostic tests for many diseases.